sentclose/sentc-docs/docs/guide/e2ee/group.md

 ## Backend endpoints

-To create and delete groups from your backend the jwt of the creator is always required.
+To create and delete groups from your backend, the jwt of the creator is always required.
-If the jwt is not available in some situations you can use the following endpoints to call it with your secret token.
+If the jwt is not available in some situations, you can use the following endpoints to call it with your secret token.

 - Deleting a group with a delete request: `https://api.sentc.com/api/v1/group/forced/<group_id_to_delete>`
   - This endpoint will delete the group
-- Creating a group with a post request: `https://api.sentc.com/api/v1/group/forced/<creator_user_id>`
+- Creating a group with a post-request: `https://api.sentc.com/api/v1/group/forced/<creator_user_id>`
   - use the `prepareGroupCreate` function in the group section to get the encrypted keys for the creator and call this endpoint with the returned string
   - This endpoint will return the group_id
-- Creating a child group with a post request: `https://api.sentc.com/api/v1/group/forced/<creator_user_id>/<parent_group_id>/child`
+- Creating a child group with a post-request: `https://api.sentc.com/api/v1/group/forced/<creator_user_id>/<parent_group_id>/child`
   - do the same as for creating a normal group but use `prepareCreateChildGroup` in the parent group to get the decrypted keys
-- Create a connected group with a post request: `https://api.sentc.com/api/v1/group/forced/<creator_user_id>/<connected_group_id>/connected`
+- Create a connected group with a post-request: `https://api.sentc.com/api/v1/group/forced/<creator_user_id>/<connected_group_id>/connected`
 - Add a user to the group: `https://api.sentc.com/api/v1/group/forced/<creator_user_id>/<group_id>/invite_auto/<user_id_to_invite>` (post request)
 - Add a group to the group: `https://api.sentc.com/api/v1/group/forced/<creator_user_id>/<group_id>/invite_auto/<user_id_to_invite>/group` (post request)
 - Kick a user from the group: `https://api.sentc.com/api/v1/group/forced/<creator_user_id>/<group_id>/kick/<user_id_to_kick>` (delete request)